scx1332/yagna_provider_testground/yapapi-volumes-benchmark/Readme.md

 poetry install
 ```

-Check if you have money on your requestor account
+Check if you have assets on your requestor account using:
 ```
 yagna payment status
 ```